 If you’ve scanned through a soap recipe and wondered, why on earth are there 5 different types of oil in there?
 Will honey in the bar leave my skin sticky?
 What will adding oats or salt do?
 Kelly’s got you covered.
 She takes you through every ingredient so you know how each one will affect your final bar.

-Soap making is a very basic process that involves taking oils and lye thorough a chemical reaction that “saponifies” the oils and makes them attract other particles so that they can clean effectively.
+Soap making is a very basic process that involves taking oils and lye through a chemical reaction that “saponifies” the oils and makes them attract other particles so that they can clean effectively.

-Before it’s cured, soap reacts with aluminum and iron, so everything you use needs to be stainless steel, plastic or glass.
+Before it’s cured, soap reacts with aluminum and iron, so everything you use needs to be stainless steel or plastic.
 You’ll need a large stainless steel pot, stick blender, stainless steel spoon, glass or plastic bowls, kitchen scale, rubber spatulas and a thermometer.
 You’ll also need a soap mold to use to set your soap in your desired shape.
 There are a lot of creative soap mold shapes available on amazon.
-With a honey soap, give this honey bee soap mold a try.
+With a goats milk and honey soap, try a honey bee soap mold or a goat-themed soap mold.

 Goats Milk and Honey Soap Recipe